 The Pennsylvania Student Equality Coalition (PENNSEC) is a youth-led organization dedicated to advocacy across the state on issues relating to lesbian, gay, bisexual, transgender, and queer youth.
 Comprised of leaders from youth-led LGBTQ organizations across Pennsylvania, they work in educational institutions and local communities on behalf of LGBTQ young people.

 Equality Pennsylvania is the only organization in the Commonwealth advocating in Harrisburg and across the state, exclusively for the rights of LGBT Pennsylvanians.

-Central Voice is Central Pennsylvania's only LGBT newspaper, dedicated to assisting and promoting LGBT communities and their supporters through social networks that strive to enhance communication, acceptance and equality.
+Central Voice is Central Pennsylvania's only LGBTQ newspaper, dedicated to assisting and promoting LGBTQ communities and their supporters through social networks that strive to enhance communication, acceptance and equality.

 Alder Health Services is dedicated to providing high quality health, wellness and support programming to individuals and communities who have traditionally been marginalized by the mainstream health care system.
 Their programs specialize in meeting the unique needs of individuals living with HIV/AIDS, the lesbian, gay, bisexual and transgender community and individuals who are struggling with addiction.
 Among other services, the center offers free confidential/anonymous HIV testing at locations throughout South Central Pennsylvania.

 TransCentralPA is a non-profit organization dedicated to serving the transgender community in and around Central Pennsylvania.

 The Pennsylvania Diversity Network works to foster strength and vitality in the LGBTQ Community by providing news, information, advocacy, presentations, programs, events and other services.